-On a panel above the side door is located the electrical control panel with scrolling menu display and programmable control of all the vehicle's electrical services.
+On the panel above the side door is located the electrical control panel, with scrolling menu display and programmable control of all the vehicle's electrical services.
 It incorporates a fresh water level indicator and master switches for the water pump and 12 volt circuits.
-Adjacent to this are the controls for the water and space heaters.
+Adjacent to this are the controls for the water and space heater and also prewired connections for a TV.